jecki/DHParser/examples/EBNF/vscode_support/README.md

-# JSON LSP-integration for Visual Studio Code
+# EBNF LSP-integration for Visual Studio Code

 See <https://code.visualstudio.com/api/language-extensions/language-server-extension-guide>

 ## Functionality

-Client-module for Visual Studio Code to connect jsonServer.py as a language-server for json
+Client-module for Visual Studio Code to connect EBNFServer.py as a language-server for EBNF

 ## Running the Sample